 Choose from the selection of copy traders by reviewing their risk score, trading performance stats and charts, and portfolio.
 For ideas, check out the traders on the Editor’s Choice list.
 Click Copy.
 From the copy trade box, choose the amount you want to trade and the copy trade stop limit.
 Press Copy.

 Choose a portfolio among dozens of investment themes.
 CopyPortfolios™ copies multiple portfolios and traders following that theme.
 We chose the NASDAQ100 theme portfolio, which has a high Risk Score of 6.

 Review the portfolio’s risk profile and performance.
 Click on Invest.
 From the Invest box, choose the amount you want to invest and the stop investing limit.

-Want to find out more?
-Read our eToro review.
+Want to find out more about this award-winning broker?
+Read our eToro review here.

 If you are new to the stock market, Markets.com is a great share broker to start with.
 This broker has won several customer service awards and has a well-stocked education library.
 You may find their pampering helpful as you learn to buy and sell shares and follow their technical analysis lessons to apply over 100 technical analysis tools available. markets.com is a division of Playtech, a gambling software company listed on the London Stock Exchange.
 Markets.com, itself, is licensed in Europe by CySEC, and in Africa and Australia.

 The trading platform of the official online broker of the Arsenal Football Club is outfitted for the all-round retail trader.
 The broker offers CFDs on a good range of securities and forex pairs.
 No fees or commissions are charged and spreads, around 2 pips, are competitive.
-Signing up for a Markets.com trading account is easy on the markets.com mobile app.
-The trading interface is no frills.
+Signing up for a Markets.com trading account is easy and their trading interface is no frills.